0xtemple/temples-engine/packages/client/README.md

-# Templs Client SDK
+# Temples Client SDK

-Templs is client agnostic: any client -- a browser, a game engine, or an ios/android app -- can implement the synchronization protocol and a client-side cache to replicate Store tables, along with the necessary infrastructure to send transactions to the World.
+Temples is client agnostic: any client -- a browser, a game engine, or an ios/android app -- can implement the synchronization protocol and a client-side cache to replicate Store tables, along with the necessary infrastructure to send transactions to the World.

 Currently we only support browsers, Node and the COCOS game engine.